 There are used cloth diapers out there, but not everyone is comfortable with that.
 Then, there are these cheap diapers, where you can get a full stash of diapers for $100 or so.
 I haven’t used any of these $5ish diapers that are sold under several names, so I don’t have an opinion about the fit, function or longevity of the “cheapies” that are usually being referred to.
 I’ve heard some people say that they were great, others said they weren’t so great.
 Naturally I have some concern about their quality, safety of materials used, working conditions in the factory where they were made and so forth.
 I haven’t done any research about that, so I don’t know.

 Personally, just for me I was happy to scrimp and save, and do what I could with fewer diapers, so I could have good diapers with a great track record, customer service and warranty.
 I have also been so, incredibly blessed to have received so many diapers to review in the past year or so.
 That means my stash grew without shrinking my bank account, and I don’t have to rush to wash diapers anymore.
+2014 note I donate all diapers I receive for review but am grateful that those review diapers helped me in the beginning as I was building my stash.
 I was able to donate diapers, as well as pass some on to a friend.
 If I were still trying to get by with a day’s worth of diapers, I might have a different outlook.

 My husband and I have joked that we’re too poor to have convictions.
 We’re not really “poor” but we just don’t have the financial means to say I will only buy such and such products or only products that were made in the U.S. etc. We have to balance our desires with our wallets.
 We use mostly reusable products, in large part because they are affordable in the long run.
 My cloth napkins were the only purchase of reusable products that didn’t actually save us money.